A few of the most common questions we get asked about our programs from interested applicants and our alumni.

 NPower Canada will support you with the accommodation request process and help you sign up to the portal and upload your medical documentation

-- Alumni are not eligible for our Junior IT Analyst, Junior Security and QA Analyst or Junior Data Analyst programs.
+- Alumni are not eligible for our Junior IT Analyst and Junior Data Analyst programs.

 - If you are interested in expanding your learnings beyond our alumni program, you can get in touch with our Alumni Engagement team at [email protected]

-- Classes are offered via the video conferencing platform Zoom.
-Participants are expected to log on to Zoom each day of class from Monday to Friday, 9 a.m. to 1 p.m.
+- Classes are offered via the learning management system Blackboard.
+Participants are expected to log on Monday to Friday, for a minimum of four hours daily.
 You must be engaged with your camera and microphone.
 You will be provided a 30-minute lunch break during the class as well.

 - Remember, even though classes are virtual, we expect attendance, professionalism and participation.